bewicklab/HybridMicrobiomeFramework/README.md

 # HybridMicrobiomeFramework
 Data and Code for Camper, Benjamin, et al. "A Conceptual Framework for Host-Associated Microbiomes of Hybrid Organisms." bioRxiv (2023): 2023-05.

+The OTU table and associated metadata files for the Kikihia cicadas is found in the Cicadas folder The OTU table and associated metadata files for the Aspidoscelis lizards is found in the Lizards folder The OTU table and associated metadata files for the Neotoma woodrats is found in the Woodrats folder The OTU table and associated metadata fils for the Maize systems is found in the Maize folder

+To recreate the figures and data from the cicada,lizard and woodrat systems, use code makefigure2abc.R To recreate the figures and data from the maize systems, use code makefigure2def.R These two scripts will produce quaternary plots similar to the plots in the citataion above.
+They will also print out summary information consistent with the data in Tables 1 and 2 in the citation above.
+Note that the results will not be 'identical' due to differences in the random sampling processes during both OTU table rarefaction and bootstrapping.